 Can I make a freezer meal out of this recipe?

 This recipe is perfect for a freezer meal.
-Simply brown the sausage then add the peppers and onions, tortellini, and pasts sauce.
-Store in the freezer until you want to use it, then allow to thaw overnight in the fridge and proceed to cook as instructed below.
+Simply brown the sausage then mix in the peppers and onions, tortellini, and pasta sauce.
+Store it in the freezer until you want to use it, then allow it to thaw overnight in the fridge and proceed to cook as instructed below.